DiffAR: Denoising Diffusion Autoregressive Model for Raw Speech Waveform Generation: Detailed architecture

 \emph{DiffAR}, as an end-to-end model that generates the raw waveform, could capture the vocal fry phenomenon by integrating both the phase and amplitude components throughout the synthesis process.
 The result is a synthesis incorporating sound elements more closely resembling human speech, which likely contributes to the positive subjective results observed in our evaluations.
 An example can be found in \figref{fig:DiffAR-creaky}, where the creaky area is highlighted in blue.

-\section{Detailed Architecture}
+\section{Detailed architecture}

-A detailed overview of a single residual layer is depicted in \figref{fig:DiffAR-arch-dime}, where $L$ corresponds to the frame length, B indicates the batch size, which is set to 1 during inference, and C represents the number of residual channels, set to 256.
+A detailed overview of a single residual layer is depicted in \figref{fig:DiffAR-arch-dime}, where $P$ represents the number of phonemes in the current frame, $L$ corresponds to the frame length, B indicates the batch size, which is set to 1 during inference, and C represents the number of residual channels, set to 256.